How Def Leppard Began Their Journey to Stardom

 So by January of 1979, the young upstarts had already financed and released the three-song Def Leppard EP.
 It found an unlikely champion in influential radio D.J.
 John Peel, who, at the time, was better known for supporting punk and new wave acts, not long-haired rockers.
 This led to a recording contract with Phonogram/Mercury and, come October of the same year, Def Leppard found themselves opening for AC/DC’s British tour.
 In December, they entered the studio with producer Tom Allom, whose engineering credits included Black Sabbath and Judas Priest.

-Three months later, On Through the Night was arriving in record stores.
-The album received mostly positive reviews that praised the powerful, riff-driven hard rock of “Rock Brigade,” “It Could be You” and “Wasted,” and the budding melodicism of “Sorrow is a Woman,” “Satellite” and “It Don’t Matter.”
+Three months later, On Through the Night began arriving in record stores.
+This first album received mostly positive reviews that praised the powerful, riff-driven hard rock of “Rock Brigade,” “It Could be You” and “Wasted,” and the budding melodicism of “Sorrow is a Woman,” “Satellite” and “It Don’t Matter.”
 But there were also some criticism aimed at less convincing numbers like the overly ambitious, almost prog-like “When the Walls Came Tumbling Down” and “Answer to the Master.”

 For good measure, the band had also re-recorded two songs from their well-received EP, the sprawling “Overture” and the rambunctious “Getcha Rocks Off,” which was re-titled simply “Rocks Off” (the EP’s third song, “Ride into the Sun,” was later re-cut for 1990’s Retro Active collection).
 But if there was one song that seems prescient, in retrospect, it was On Through the Night’s first official single, “Hello America.”
 Its big chorus, bubbling synths and bald-faced (if premature) mission statement told anyone who would listen just where Def Leppard expected to rule before too long.